thoughtbot/goal-oriented-git/src/2-4-searching-the-repository.md

 There are a few commit messages that mention removing content, but by filtering the commit log to only show commits which contain changes that add or remove the word "Alice", I can narrow down my search.
-We do this using the `-S` option:
+We do this using `git log`'s `-S`
+option:

 `# cd examples/2-4-searching-the-repository
 `$ git log --oneline -S Alice